-An important Florida statute known as the Valued Policy Law may be implicated in Hurricane Ian claims involving major destruction to properties.
-Subsection 1 of Florida's VPL provides that, in the event of a total loss by a covered peril, the carrier must pay "the amount of money for which such property was so insured as specified in the policy and for which a premium has been charged and paid."[13]
+An important Florida Statute known as the Valued Policy Law (VPL) may be implicated in Hurricane Ian claims involving major destruction of properties.
+Subsection (1) of Florida's VPL provides that, in the event of a total loss by a covered peril, the carrier must pay "the amount of money for which such property was so insured as specified in the policy and for which a premium has been charged and paid."13

-There are two essentials of the statute.
-The first is that the building be "insured by [an] insurer as to a covered peril."[14]
-The second is that the building be a total loss.[15]
-If these two facts exist, the VPL mandates that the carrier is liable to the owner for the face amount of the policy, no matter what other facts are involved as to the costs of repair or replacement.[16]

-In other words, when applicable, an insured homeowner is not required to prove the cost to rebuild the insured property, as the principal object and purpose of Florida's VPL is to fix the measure of damages in case of total loss.[17]
+The statute has two essential elements.
+The first is that the building be "insured by [an] insurer as to a covered peril."14 The second is that the building be a total loss.15 If these two facts exist, the VPL mandates that the carrier is liable to the owner for the face amount of the policy, no matter what other facts are involved about the costs of repair or replacement.
+16 In other words, when applicable, an insured homeowner is not required to prove the cost to rebuild the insured property, because the principal object and purpose of Florida's VPL is to fix the measure of damages in case of total loss.17

 Unfortunately, the statute does not define the term "total loss."
-However, Florida courts have predominantly used the identity test to determine what constitutes a total loss.[18]
-Under the identity test, a structure is a total loss if the damage to the structure is so severe that it has lost its identity and character as a building, even though a portion of the building's components remain and could be utilized for some useful purpose.[19]

-In addition to the definition of total loss under the identity test, when an insured building or structure is damaged by a covered peril and an ordinance or regulation prevents repair, it may be deemed to be a "constructive total loss."[20]
-Such a designation will also result in an application of Florida's VPL.
+However, Florida courts have predominantly used the "identity" test to determine what constitutes a "total loss."
+18 Under the "identity test," a structure is a total loss if the damage to the structure is so severe that it has lost its identity and character as a building, even though a portion of the building's components remain and could be utilized for some useful purpose.
+19 Id.
+In addition to the definition of "total loss" under the "identity" test, when an insured building or structure is damaged by a covered peril and an ordinance or regulation prevents repair, it may be deemed to be a "constructive total loss."20 Such a designation will also result in an application of Florida's VPL.

 However, the VPL's application is not unlimited, and it has been specifically restricted in circumstances relevant to Hurricane Ian claims.
-The Florida Supreme Court recognized in 2007 in Florida Farm Bureau Casualty Insurance Co. v.
-Cox that the VPL only intends that an insurer be liable for a loss by a peril covered under the policy for which a premium has been paid.[21]

-Accordingly, it concluded:
+The Florida Supreme Court recognized in 2007 that the VPL only intends that an insurer be liable for a loss by a peril covered under the policy for which a premium has been paid.21 Accordingly, it concluded:

 [W]e do not find that the plain language of the [VPL] statute intends that if a covered peril causes part of a total loss, that the insurer is mandated to pay for the total loss.
 Of particular importance, the VPL does not mention causation.
 Section 627.702 does not establish any requirement for an insurer to pay for excluded or noncovered perils.
-We read the plain language of the statute not to reasonably support such an interpretation.[22]
+We read the plain language of the statute not to reasonably support such an interpretation.22

-In doing so, the court specifically rejected the application of the VPL to a loss where a property was damaged by both wind and excluded water in a hurricane.[23]
-Courts have since repeatedly recognized that the VPL does not apply when a total loss is caused by a combination of covered and noncovered perils.[24]

-The only recognized exception of sorts is that an insured is allowed to attempt to prove that wind alone caused a total loss before the storm surge arrived, and to thereby require coverage.[25]
+In doing so, the court specifically rejected the application of the VPL to a loss where a property was damaged by both wind and excluded water in a hurricane.23 Courts have since repeatedly recognized that the VPL does not apply when a total loss is caused by a combination of covered and noncovered perils.24 The only recognized exception of sorts is that an insured is allowed to attempt to prove that wind alone caused a total loss before the storm surge arrived, and to thereby require coverage.25

-Furthermore, new case precedent suggests that the VPL does not apply to surplus lines carriers, further limiting its application.[26]
+Furthermore, new case precedent suggests that the VPL does not apply to Surplus Lines Carriers, further limiting its application.26